Here is how the copper coil and aluminum coil look like:

 HVAC professional Gary Edelman also agrees and says, “The jury is out on aluminum coils.
 I’ve had a few leaks over the last 8 years or so since I’ve been using them but not a lot.
 How they are going to hold up long term like 15 or 20 years we’ll just have to wait & see.
 The jury is not out on copper coils.
 They all seem to leak no matter what brand & I would not install a residential unit with a copper coil.”

 Bad Trend for Copper (skimp)

 Modern technology coupled with the cost of copper has forced manufacturers to skimp on the material.
 The import here is that thinner(and less efficient) coils have flooded the market.
-There is the perception that copper last longer than aluminum.
-This however might soon change due to the aforementioned scenario where manufacturers are using thinner and less stable strands.
+There is the perception that copper lasts longer than aluminum.
+This, however, might soon change due to the aforementioned scenario where manufacturers are using thinner and less stable strands.

 Besides, the price of copper makes it more appealing to thieves.
 It is being targeted and sold later at a cheaper price in the market.
 If you use the material, ensures that the wires are well secured and this will discourage theft.

 Each metal has its own advantages that make it a suitable choice for evaporators and condensers.
 The downsides are also split evenly, so the aspect of choice really falls to the consumer.
-Looking at both the pros and cons of copper and aluminum, both coils are used according to the availability of space, the cost benefit when doing the installation as well as the maintenance.
-There are some equipment that will work well with aluminum and some that will best work with copper.
+Looking at both the pros and cons of copper and aluminum, both coils are used according to the availability of space, the cost-benefit when doing the installation as well as the maintenance.
+There is some equipment that will work well with aluminum and some that will best work with copper.

-By the way, my personal priority is All Copper (no skimp) > All Aluminum > All Copper (skimp) > Copper Coil + Aluminum Fins.
+By the way, my personal priority is All Copper (no skimp) > All Aluminum > Copper Coil + Aluminum Fins> All Copper (skimp).
 Only personal.
 If you have any questions and suggestion for this article, just drop a message below.